twofold-rsc/twofold/sites/website/src/pages/docs/guides/getting-started.md

 Welcome to the Twofold documentation!
 This guide will help you setup your first RSC application.

-Before setting up your application it's recommended you read [Reasons you shouldn't use Twofold](/docs/guides/reasons-you-shouldnt-use-twofold).
+Before setting up your application it's recommended you read [Don't use Twofold](/docs/philosophy/dont-use-twofold).

 ## Prerequisites